Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 Included are some fields that work well in a Formik form and not really well anywhere else.
 ### AutoCompleteField
 - /src/components/forms/fields/AutoCompleteField.jsx
+This field will autocomplete a set of options based on text typed in.
+This will work across the entire queryset if you set up a search endpoint.
+It is also capable of pulling in select options from the OPTIONS lookup provided by DRF.
+In order to actually search the backend with this field, you must add a filter (default name of search) to the endpoint being hit.
+Searching can be turned off as well by setting enableSearch to false
 - Example usage:
 ```
 <AutoCompleteField